erhanaky/erhanaky/README.md

 ## 📍 About Me

-I'm a Web Developer specializing in **Frontend Engineering** based in **Istanbul, Turkey**.
+I'm a Web Developer specializing in **Frontend Engineering** based in **Istanbul, Turkiye**.
 Over the years, I've had the opportunity to **lead teams** and successfully ship multiple **enterprise-level projects**.
 Beyond pure development, I also actively handle **UI & UX design** in my freelance work, ensuring a holistic approach to every product.

 ---